open-forest-observatory/ofo-website-3/README.md

 ## Previewing edits before publishing

 There are two ways to preview edits before they become public.
 The Netlify option does not require any local software or compute, but it requires pushing changes to Github, submitting a pull request, and waiting about a minute for the website to build.
-The local option does not require pushing changes, builds almost imediately, but requires having hugo installed locally.
+The local option does not require pushing changes, builds almost immediately, but requires having hugo installed locally.

 ### Using Netlify's deploy-preview feature